SharePoint/sp-dev-docs/docs/spfx/web-parts/build-a-hello-world-web-part.md

 Once the scaffold is complete, you should see the following message indicating a successful scaffold:

-![SharePoint client-side solution scaffolded successfully](./images/yeoman-sp-complete.png)
+![SharePoint client-side solution scaffolded successfully](./images/yeoman-sp-complete.png) If you get any errors, make sure you read the [known issues](./Known-Issues) document for specific errors and fixes.

 ### Using your favorite Code Editor/IDE
 Since the SharePoint client-side solution is HTML/TypeScript based, you can use any code editor or IDE that supports client-side development to build your web part, such as: